-A popular belief states that Ramayana, one of the most important Sanskrit epics, dates to the 7th – 3rd centuries BC.
-In this article, we will argue that it is significantly older.
-The evidence will come from astronomy.
+Ramayana, one of the most important Sanskrit epics, officially dates to the 7th – 3rd centuries BC.
+In reality, it could be significantly older.
+The evidence for this claim may lie in astronomy.

 There is plenty of evidence that the ancients knew these astronomical cycles.
 The picture below illustrates how the age of Aries influenced some of the ancient cultures.